Samantha Kappalman, Senior Director of External Affairsshe/her/hers

-After more than two decades of crafting messages and drafting and implementing communications strategies, Samantha brings her knowledge of community relations, government relations, and communications strategy to The Recycling Partnership.
-Whether working on communications, community outreach, and behavior change around Climate Change at The Maryland Department of the Environment or on communications strategy, engagement, and advocacy at the state and local level for the National Education Association, Samantha’s focus and energy for engaging communities is evident as The Partnership’s Vice President of Strategic Communications.
+After nearly three decades of crafting messages, executing communications strategies, media relations, and drafting legislation and lobbying at the state and federal level, Samantha brings her knowledge of community relations and public affairs to the External Affairs team at The Recycling Partnership.
+Whether working on communications, community outreach, government relations, and behavior change around Climate Change at The Maryland Department of the Environment or on communications strategy, engagement, and advocacy at the state and local level for the National Education Association, Samantha’s focus and energy for engaging communities is evident as The Partnership’s Senior Director of External Affairs.

 Why I Care About Recycling